Ex parte Milligan: Concurrence

 Justices David Davis and four others (Nathan Clifford, Stephen Johnson Field, Robert Cooper Grier, and Samuel Nelson) signed the majority opinion.
 Chief Justice Salmon P. Chase and Justices James Moore Wayne, Noah Haynes Swayne, and Samuel Freeman Miller filed a separate opinion concurring with the majority in the judgment, but they disagreed with the majority's assertion that Congress did not have the power to authorize military commissions in Indiana.
 Chief Justice Chase asserted that Congress had the power to authorize a military commission, but it had not done so in Milligan's case.
-The separate opinion also stated that Congress could "authorize trials for crimes against the security and safety of the national forces," and its authority to do so "may be derived from its constitutional power to raise and support armies and to declare war;" while the civil courts "might be open and undisturbed in their functions, and yet wholly incompetent to avert threatened danger, or to punish, with adequate promptitude and certainty, the guilty conspirators."
-However, as Justice Davis described the status of the federal courts in Indiana at the time, "It needed no bayonets to protect it, and required no military aid to execute its judgments."
+The separate opinion also stated that Congress could "authorize trials for crimes against the security and safety of the national forces," and its authority to do so "may be derived from its constitutional authority to raise and support armies and to declare war", while the civil courts "might be open and undisturbed in the execution of their functions, and yet wholly incompetent to avert threatened danger or to punish, with adequate promptitude and certainty, the guilty conspirators".
+However, as Justice Davis described the status of the Circuit Court of Indiana at the time, "It needed no bayonets to protect it, and required no military aid to execute its judgments".

 Aftermath

 Ex parte Milligan became well known as the leading U.S. Supreme Court case that found the president exceeded his legal powers to suppress dissenters during the American Civil War.
 The decision also helped establish the tradition that presidential and military action based on war had limits.

 After Milligan's release from prison, he returned to his home and law practice in Huntington, Indiana.
 In 1868 he filed a civil lawsuit in Huntington County, Indiana, seeking damages related to Ex parte Milligan.
 Milligan's civil case was referred to the U.S. Circuit Court for Indiana at Indianapolis.
 Milligan v.
 Hovey, a two-week jury trial held in May 1871, named as defendants several men involved in Milligan's treason trial, including Alvin P. Hovey and Oliver P. Morton.
 Milligan hired Thomas A. Hendricks as his legal counsel.
 The defendants hired Benjamin Harrison, later the 23rd president.
 Milligan's civil suit was "the first major civil rights jury trial held before the federal courts."
 At issue was what damages, if any, Milligan had sustained relating to Ex parte Milligan.
-Harrison portrayed Milligan as a traitor, while Hendricks focused on the "malicious prosecution and false imprisonment" of Milligan At the civil trial, Milligan refused to admit his affiliation or actions with a seditious organization.
+Harrison portrayed Milligan as a traitor, while Hendricks focused on the "malicious prosecution and false imprisonment" of Milligan.
+At the civil trial, Milligan refused to admit his affiliation or actions with a seditious organization.
 The jury issued its verdict in Milligan's favor on May 30, 1871.
 Although Milligan sought thousands of dollars in damages, state and federal statutes limited the claim to five dollars plus court costs.